dmckinnon/dmckinnon.github.io/_posts/2022-08-17-The-Witch-King-Armour.markdown

 ![groovy](/assets/sabaton.jpg){: .center}

 And this was also an opportunity to add some height - the actor who played the Witck King was a huge man, and I'm ... not.
 Some more height would be nice, really get that _looming_ feel.
-To give myself height, I started off by making a boot shape from some left over 7-ply wood, and holding my shoes in with plates of treeflex:
+To give myself height, I started off by making a boot shape from some left over 7-ply wood, and holding my shoes in with plates of treeflx:

 ![groovy](/assets/boot1.jpg){: .center}